rlp81/PinkAI/README.md

 Once downloaded run the training.py, or edit the intents to your liking.

 # Running the program
+run the setup.py to install needed libraries.

+`python setup.py` or `py -3.9 setup.py`

 `python training.py` or `py -3.9 training,py`

 `python AI.py` or `py -3.9 AI.py`